HOW TO CREATE MLA IN-TEXT CITATIONS

 As the above examples show, the punctuation used when documenting sources can be confusing.
 For instance, while you shouldn’t include a punctuation mark between the author’s name and the page number, you should use a comma when citing multiple, nonconsecutive pages, like so:

-Joyce concretizes Bloom’s experience through portmanteau words like “meatjuice” and “sheepsnouts” (214, 217).
+In Ulysses, Joyce concretizes Bloom’s experience through portmanteau words like “meatjuice” and “sheepsnouts” (214, 217).

 If you want to include multiple sources in parentheses, separate them using a semicolon: